Clinical Assistant Professor

 B.A., History and Creative Writing, University of New Mexico, 2000

-My teaching focuses on the history and theory of modernity; memorialization and forgetting; the history of the Holocaust; nationalism and democratization; comparative political processes; and the art of historical inquiry.
 My teaching philosophy broadly revolves around finding ways to get students to break out of a passive approach to history.
 I therefore aim to make my classes dynamic experiences where students have to find collaborative solutions to difficult questions.
 What this means is that on any given day my Public History students may be looking through archives, investigating a site of potential significance, or tracking down possible interview subjects.
 In my other classes they may be reliving the chaos of the Austrian Parliament as Austrian politicians in 1912, or the tragedy of Indian partition through the eyes of South Asian deputies at Simla.
-The collective goal of all of my courses is to assist students in becoming more flexible, critical, and compassionate thinkers.
+The collective goal of my classes is to encourage flexible, critical, and compassionate thinking.

 The History of the Holocaust

 The World in the 20th Century